- Follow these steps to avoid getting sent to spam:

 The first thing you need to do, if you haven’t already, is authenticate your email domain.

-SPF (which defines which servers can send emails on your behalf), DKIM (which adds a digital signature to verify the message wasn’t altered), and DMARC (which tells email providers how to handle messages that fail SPF or DKIM checks) are a few security measures that verify your emails are actually coming from you and not spammers, making your messages reach inboxes instead of spam folders.
+SPF (which defines which servers can send emails on your behalf), DKIM (which adds a digital signature to verify the message wasn’t altered), and DMARC (which tells email providers how to handle messages that fail SPF or DKIM checks) are the three core authentication protocols that verify your emails are actually coming from you and not spammers, making your messages reach inboxes instead of spam folders.

 To set up SPF: